 Use thread crochet to create a very detailed crochet lace collar and matching fingerless mitts.
 These vintage-inspired patterns are perfect as bridal crochet.
 Work them in a different color for a more contemporary design.

-These crochet patterns are worked primarily with basic stitches, although there are some clusters for texture.
+These coordinated crochet patterns are worked primarily with basic stitches, although there are some clusters for texture.
 The instructions include detailed photo tutorials.Continue to 9 of 10 below.

 09 of 10

 This is a Peter Pan style of crochet collar that comes with instructions to easily adapt it to any size including making it a children's collar.
-A children's collar is great because you can add it to dress up an outfit for photos or special events but take it off if it's bothering an active child.
+A children's collar is great because you can use it to dress up an outfit for photos or special events, but take it off if it's bothering an active child.
 This pattern can be worked with bamboo yarn for a soft touch or any kind of wool, making it a cozy, plush accessory.

 10 of 10